Museum visitors have added an additional thread to the story of an escaping Green Howards Prisoner of War that we first brought you in 2018.

 A letter in the museum’s collection has led to an emotional meeting in Italy for the grandson of an escaping Green Howard Prisoner of War, and the family of the local man who helped him 75 years ago.

 Angus Henderson is retracing the route taken by Major George Girling when he walked out out Camp PG49 in Fontanellato on 9 September 1943, along with around 600 other POW, following the Italian Armistice the previous day.
 Local people helped the escaping prisoners, who began the long walk south, attempting to evade German troops, and trying to meet up with the Allies.

 “As soon as Angus contacted us, we were intrigued by his plans to retrace the route by mountain bike,” explains Assistant Curator, Steve Erskine.
-“Not only were we able to confirm a family story of how a local priest had provided George with a hat to wear by showing him the hat we have in our collection, we were also able to show him a postcard Signor Basilio Conflitti had sent to Major Girling’s wife confirming that he had given him a map and directions and confirming that he was in good health.”
+“Not only were we able to confirm a family story of how a local priest had provided George with a hat to wear by showing him the hat we have in our collection, we were also able to show him a note Signor Basilio Conflitti had sent to Major Girling’s wife confirming that he had given him a map and directions and confirming that he was in good health.”

 75 years after that long walk began, Angus met some of Signor Conflitti’s grandchildren, including Fransesco, pictured left, with Angus.
 Angus says learning about the existence of the correspondence added another dimension to his planning for the trip.
 “It put in motion a series of events that I couldn’t have imagined in my wildest dreams.
 They were so emotional when I showed them the letter.
 An amazing day, without the letter, we would have been none the wiser.”

 The Monte San Martino Trust marked the anniversary of the Italian armistice with a variety of commemorations and celebrations, with Angus making sure he was there to join in.
 Before travelling back to New Zealand, Angus visited us in the museum.
 We were delighted to meet him, hear first-hand about his grandfather and show him the fabled hat.
 To find out more about Angus’ efforts to retrace his grandfather’s wartime footsteps, look for the ‘Appenine Adventure’ group on Facebook.